 The experiments were performed on a~dataset from the Audio Inpainting Toolbox\footnote{\url{http://small.inria.fr/keyresults/audio-inpainting/}} accompanying the seminal article on audio inpainting by Adler \emph{et al.} \cite{Adler2012:Audio.inpainting}.
 The toolbox contains 10~musical and 10~speech (5~male and 5~female) uncompressed monophonic audio excerpts sampled at 16\,kHz with a duration of 5~seconds and a~bit-rate of 256~kbps.

-To simulate the loss of the time-domain samples, we generated ten gaps randomly distributed across the length of the signals, and zeroed the audio samples belonging to these intervals.
+To simulate the loss of the time-domain samples, we generated ten gaps randomly distributed along the length of the signals, and zeroed the audio samples belonging to these intervals.
 To ensure a fair evaluation and comparison, positions of the gaps remained fixed for all tested signals and methods.
-The performed experiments utilized gaps ranging from 10~ms (160~samples) up to 50~ms (800~samples) with the step of 10~ms.
+The performed experiments utilized gaps ranging from 10~ms (160~samples) up to 50~ms (800~samples) with a~step of 10~ms.